West Rock Ridge: Recreation and conservation

 The City of New Haven owns and manages the 43 acre West Rock Nature Center on the southeast side of the mountain.
-The center offers interpretive programs on local ecology, outdoor skills workshops, and features laboratories, gardens, interpretive trails, a visitor's center, and classroom facilities, which are open for scheduled events.
+The center offers interpretive programs on local ecology, outdoor skills workshops, and features laboratories, gardens, interpretive trails, a visitor center, and classroom facilities, which are open for scheduled events.
 The center has been in operation since 1946 and is listed on the State Register of Historic Places by the Connecticut Historical Commission.

 The town of Woodbridge owns and manages the Bishop Estate and Darling House Trails, a 160 acre property on the west flank of the ridge.
 The property offers a network of trails, historic buildings, gardens, and bridges over the West River.
 Named for Thomas Darling (1720–1789), a Tory, he was acquainted with Benjamin Franklin, the estate is open to passive activities such as hiking, picnicking, and bird watching.
 Trails on the property link up with the Regicides Trail on the ridge.